The 9 Best MTB Grips for Downhill, Touring, & Bikepacking

 What are the best MTB grips?

-Grips are one of the most important contact points on your bike, and also one of the least expensive parts to change.
+Grips are one of the most essential contact points on your bike, and also one of the least expensive parts to change.
 Mountain bike grips directly affect your control when riding, as your hands are always resting or holding onto the grips.
-So it is very important to have a grip you are comfortable using and cause no pain.ย
+It is essential to have a grip that you are comfortable using and that causes no pain.

-Grips are your first line of comfort and control, so they are even more important when cycle touring or bikepacking for several days with a loaded bike.
+Grips are your first line of comfort and control, so they are even more critical when cycle touring or bikepacking for several days with a loaded bike.

-You can happily compromise on the most part and still enjoy a ride, but getting your choice of grips wrong and your enjoyment can go out of the window.
+You can happily compromise for the most part and still enjoy a ride, but getting your grip choice wrong can mean your enjoyment goes out the window.

 There are a couple of reasons to invest in the best mountain bike grips.
-The most important is that a good pair of MTB grips keeps your hands in place and reduces the effect of vibration.
+The most important thing is that a good pair of MTB grips keeps your hands in place and reduces vibration.

-There are many different types of grips present in the market.
-We offer this guide to help you decide which grips are best for you that you could enjoy mountain biking as much as possible.
+There are many types of grips available on the market.
+We offer this guide to help you choose the grips that are best for you so that you can enjoy mountain biking as much as possible.

 Check also